-

 how many colors can be displayed in an area at once.
 The colors are organized into four

-- which are groupings of colors.
+Palettes - which are groupings of colors.
 Each palette is limited to 4 colors, and

 the first color in the palette must be shared between all 4 palettes.
 Any tile you

-create will use one of these 4 Palettes
+create will use one of these 4 Palettes.

-Remember to save your palettes if you change them into the .pal
+Remember to save your palettes if you change them into the .pal file you opened earlier!

 They are not saved with your tiles!